kittykatattack/storymaker/README.markdown

 Here's the result of the above code:

 ```
-Bilbo lived in a palace in the clouds and was a prince of the realm.
+Gilfroblom lived in a palace in the clouds and was a prince of the realm.
 One day he came across a venomous toad and immediately reached for his sword.
 But in the next instant, Bilbo felt a drop of rain and realized how bad the situation really was.
 ```
 Changing the `keys` and the `optionNumber` will give you a different story.